cdsittampalam/documentation/docs/FAQ.md

 ![Ledger](/doc-images/ledger.png)

-2. Identify the transfer transaction entry that you want to duplicate from in Ledger view.
+2. Identify the transfer transaction entry that you want to duplicate from the Ledger view.
 3. At the end of the entry, click the three dots.

 ![Transferentry](/doc-images/transferentry.png)

 4. In the pop-up, choose **Duplicate**.
-5. Enter details on the displayed form in the same way as a new transaction.
+5. Enter details on the displayed form in the same way as for a new transaction.

 :::info
-For more information creating a transfer, refer to [Create Transfer](/docs/Creating%20Transactions#create-transfer).
+For more information on creating a transfer, refer to [Create Transfer](/docs/Creating%20Transactions#create-transfer).
 :::

 ### How do I monitor sign in requests?